nantrinh/postit_app_walkthrough/lesson_1/README.md

 <%= link_to "All Categories", categories_path %>
 ```

-# Change the association name between posts and user to posts and creator, so we have a better idea of the relationship of the association.
+# Change the association name.

 - In `app/models/post.rb`, change the line `belongs_to :user` to `belongs_to :creator, class_name: "User", foreign_key: "user_id"`.
 - Open rails console and check that `Post.first.creator` returns the first user object, and `Post.first.user` now throws a `NoMethodError`.